ByronPop/BillBot/README.md

 Hi everyone, my name is Byron and if you know me you know that I love chatGPT.
 I enjoy staying up to date with politics, particularly local legislation, as it tends to more directly impact my life.
 However, staying informed about new bills can be challenging.
 Local news coverage is sparse, and who has time to decipher a lengthy legislative text?

 That's where BillBot comes in!
 BillBot is a Twitter bot I created that helps you stay informed with local legislation.
-Each week, BillBot finds the latest bills that have been introduced in your state, passes the bill text to chatGPT, and then posts an analysis of the legislation on Twitter in the form of a succinct thread.
+Each week, BillBot finds the latest bills that have been introduced in your state, passes the bill text to chatGPT, and then posts an analysis of the legislation on Twitter in the form of a concise thread.
 The analysis includes:
 - A brief summary of the bill
 - An advocate opinion
 - An opposition opinion